voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/storage.md

 {% info_notice() %}
 From this point on, we assume that you (the reader) know the basics of programming;
 in concrete terms that would be what **bits and bytes** are, **primitive types** like *integers*, the relation between **stack and heap memory** and, last of all, **pointers/references**.

-Also, for the purpose of clarity, we will *not* be using pseudocode.
 {% end %}

 {% warn_notice() %} **The following sections are a work-in-progress.** {% end %}